zowe/zowe-cli-secrets-for-kubernetes/README.md

 ## Requirements

-Before you install and use the plug-in make sure you have the following tools installed:
+Before you install and use the plug-in, make sure you have the following tools installed:

 - Zowe CLI.
 For more information, see [installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html).
 - [Node.js](https://nodejs.org/en/download) v16.0 or later.